varunjohn/Audio-Recording-Animation/README.md

 </FrameLayout>
 ```
-Intitial the AudioRecordView with the root layout.
+Intitial the AudioRecordView with the root layout of the chatting activity.
 Pass the view to audioRecordView.initView(view) method.
-Also make the seperate container layout for the chatting activity which will contain the recycle view, or design however you like.
-Then set the layout with audioRecordView.setContainerView(layoutResourceId) method, the method will return the containerView.
+Also make a seperate container layout for the chatting activity which will contain the recycle view, or design however you like.
+Then set the layout resource id with audioRecordView.setContainerView(layoutResourceId) method, the method will return its containerView.

 ```
 audioRecordView = new AudioRecordView();